LuisChineaRangel/quiron/README.md

 ---

 ## Introduction 📋

 Handy Hands is a funny tool written in Python to experience and play with hand recognition.
-It can be used for research and studies or just for fun!
+Created with <a href="https://mediapipe.dev/">Google's Framework Mediapipe</a>, it can be used for research and studies or just for fun!

 ## Features ✨